 On June 5, 2013, the Muskingum County Juvenile Court entered into an agreement with the Ohio Department of Job and Family Services to receive funds under the Title IV-E of the Social Security Act.
 This agreement provided the Court with the ability to access claims for the cost of foster care placements.
-In order to be eligible for the foster care placement cost, the youth would be mandated to follow the same requirements as our local children services are required by the Ohio

-Department of Job and Family Services.
+In order to be eligible for the foster care placement cost, the youth would be mandated to follow the same requirements as our local children services are required by the Ohio Department of Job and Family Services.
 Additionally, the Court could be eligible to receive reimbursement for administrative and training costs.

-One (1) youth ordered into the Temporary Custody of the Court for placement outside the home were found to be eligible for Title IV-E reimbursement.
-In 2017, the Court received reimbursement for administrative, training, and maintenance reimbursement costs in the amount of twenty four thousand thirty-one and 31/100ths Dollars (\$24,031.31) compared to five thousand five hundred sixty-five and 49/100ths dollars (\$5,565.49) in 2016.
+In 2018, the Court received reimbursement for administrative, training, and maintenance reimbursement costs in the amount of sixty-three thousand five hundred sixty-nine and 91/100ths Dollars (\$63,569.91), compared to twenty four thousand thirty-one and 31/100ths Dollars (\$24,031.31) in 2017 and five thousand five hundred sixty-five and 49/100ths dollars (\$5,565.49) in 2016.